FerCX98/nanopore/README.md

 # nanopore
 uni major project de novo dns sequencing

-To read more detail, take a look at thesisDraft in the HdWeka_prog folder This HdWeka Program was downloaded from: https://github.com/FerCX98/nanopore
+To read more detail, take a look at thesisDraft in the dev_files folder This HdWeka Program was downloaded from: https://github.com/FerCX98/nanopore
 It was made by Ferenc Szpisjak (fes9) as part of the final year Major Project at Aberystwyth Univeristy.